 Thanks to everyone for reading, and double thanks to everyone who has been kind enough to review.
 If anyone has a specific idea they'd like to see come to life, I'm always willing to take suggestions into consideration, especially for new stories.
 Whether it's a vague daydream or a specific plot, I'd love to hear it!

-I very recently began a blog entitled '' on which I will be posting little tidbits that expand on what occurs in my Batman fanfics as well as the occasional reference to things Batman-related in the real world.
+I have a blog entitled '' on which I post little tidbits that expand on what occurs in my Batman fanfics as well as the occasional reference to things Batman-related in the real world.
 I hope that these posts will help draw readers even further into my stories as well as allow those who are interested to peek into my head and see exactly what inspired certain moments.
-This blog will also feature my analyses of other pop culture items, ranging from 1960s TV shows to modern music, for those who want to go a little further down the authorial rabbit hole and get a glimpse of how the gears in my head work when it comes to putting things together.
 Since this site is sometimes picky about linking to, well, anything really, here is the long version of the address:

 fanonfanatic dot wordpress dot com

 Please feel free to swing by, comment, and make suggestions for anything you'd like to see me cover!